yoctoproject/poky/documentation/dev-manual/start.rst

    officially supported.
-For a list of the distributions under validation and their status, see the ":ref:`Supported Linux Distributions <system-requirements-supported-distros>`" section in the Yocto Project Reference Manual and the wiki page at :yocto_wiki:`Distribution Support </Distribution_Support>`.
+For a list of the distributions under validation and their status, see the ":ref:`Supported Linux Distributions <system-requirements-supported-distros>`" section in the Yocto Project Reference Manual.

 #. *Have Enough Free Memory:* Your system should have at least 50 Gbytes
    of free disk space for building images.